redis/docs/content/operate/rc/resilient-apps.md

 ### Refresh DNS

 Your application may disconnect from your database either during planned maintenance or for other, unplanned reasons.
 Most Redis clients are set to refresh their DNS address when they reconnect to the database, and you will not be required to perform any further action.
-If you encounter connectivity problems for more than a minute during maintenance, please refresh your DNS entries.
+If you encounter connectivity problems for more than a minute during maintenance then you should refresh your DNS entries.